-- In 2021 pay particular attention to safeguarding provisions for home-learning and remote-teaching technologies - Recognise that RSHE is now statutory and that it is a whole-school subject requiring the support of all staff; online safety has become core to this new subject (This is part of the iPAT RSHE curriculum map - add link) - Understand that online safety is a core part of safeguarding; as such it is part of everyone's job never think that someone else will pick it up - Know who the Designated Safeguarding Lead (DSL) and Online Safety Lead (OSL) are (Mrs Hannah Chandler). - Read Part 1, Annex B and Annex D of Keeping Children Safe in Education (whilst Part 1 is statutory for all staff, Annex B for SLT and those working directly with children, it is good practice for all staff to read all three sections).
-Annex A is now a condensed version of Part one and can be provided (instead of Part one) to those staff who do not directly work with children, if the governing body think it will provide a better basis for those staff to promote the welfare and safeguard children. - Ensure all staff have completed Educare safeguarding training.
+- In 2021 pay particular attention to safeguarding provisions for home-learning and remote-teaching technologies - Recognise that RSHE is now statutory and that it is a whole-school subject requiring the support of all staff; online safety has become core to this new subject (This is part of the iPAT RSHE curriculum map - add link) - Understand that online safety is a core part of safeguarding; as such it is part of everyone's job never think that someone else will pick it up - Know who the Designated Safeguarding Lead (DSL) and Online Safety Lead (OSL) (Mrs Webb) - Read Part 1, Annex B and Annex D of Keeping Children Safe in Education (whilst Part 1 is statutory for all staff, Annex B for SLT and those working directly with children, it is good practice for all staff to read all three sections).
+Annex A is now a condensed version of Part one and can be provided (instead of Part one) to those staff who do not directly work with children, if the governing body think it will provide a better basis for those staff to promote the welfare and safeguard children. - Ensure all staff have completed Educare safeguarding training - Read and follow this policy in conjunction with the school's main safeguarding policy - Record online-safety incidents in the same way as any safeguarding incident and report in accordance with school procedures on CPOMS.